acifer/wikiconflict/README.md

 # wikiconflict

 This repository is part of the analysis done for my master thesis.

+## Research Goal
+ Thesis aims to identify the tokens who are fine grained across all the revisions.
+IN order to achieve the research goal.

+1. We define and identifychange object
+2. We map change object to change vector of fixed dimension using pre-trained word vectors.
+3. We create group of change objects by clustering change vector.
+4. We evaluate groups of fine grained change object.
+5. We compare our algorithm of identifying change object group with bykau et al.

 All the analysis steps are relased as IPython notebook.

 Following steps needed to be performed for processing of the data.

+## Prepearing the code.
+First clone this repository in a folder

 ## Download the Pre-Trained word vectors